snowplow-archive/snowplow.github.com/_posts/2014-07-xx-snowplow-0.9.6-released-with-configurable-enrichments.md

 category: Releases
 ---

 We are happy to announce the release of Snowplow 0.9.6.
-This release enhances the available Snowplow enrichments and improves the process of selecting and configuring the enrichments which should be applied.
+This release does three things:

+1. It fixes some important bugs discovered in Snowplow 0.9.5, related to context and event shredding
+2. It introduces new JSON-based configurations for Snowplow's existing enrichments
+3. It extends our geo-IP lookup enrichment to support all five of MaxMind's commercial databases

+We are really excited about our new JSON-configurable enrichments.
+This is the first step on our roadmap to make Snowplow enrichments completely pluggable.
+In the short-term, it means that we can release new enrichments which won't require you to install a new version of EmrEtlRunner.

+The support for the various paid-for MaxMind databases is exciting too.
+We are very pleased to have MaxMind as our first commercial data partner and would encourage you to check out their IP database offerings.

 Below the fold we will cover: